Can smartphones help your vision?

 After much research, the Massachusetts Institute of Technology (MIT) and the University of California have teamed up to develop a clear “vision-correcting display,” which works in a similar way to a glasses lens by fixing blurriness.
 The display screen fits onto the screen of your smartphone and other gadgets and works in conjunction with a software program to help you see the device clearly, without the need of glasses or contact lenses.

 As the technology continues to grow, MIT research scientist Gordon Wetzstein says that users will eventually be able to input their optical prescription to further improve the accuracy of the vision correction.
 Unlike wearing contact lenses or glasses, this “vision-correcting display” is not invasive in any way as it does not have to be inserted into your eye or worn, like contact lenses or spectacles.
 Wetzstein and his colleagues imagine the display to be used in cars to help drivers read their odometers and GPS devices without the need for reading glasses.

 But can this actually correct vision?

 Like any new gadget on the market, the vision-correcting display has its setbacks.
 Unfortunately, this new display technology does not correct your vision entirely.
 Rather, it will only improve your sight whilst you are looking at the screen of your device.

-So, if you have difficulties focusing on long distance, you will still have to wear glasses or contact lenses, which means the display screen is pretty useless for you.
-However, if you suffer from presbyopia, the screen will most likely come in handy because it will allow you to carry around your smartphone without necessarily having to carry around your reading glasses as well.
+So, if you have difficulties focusing on long distance, you will still have to wear glasses or contact lenses, which means the display screen isn’t very useful.
+However, if you suffer from presbyopia, the screen will most likely come in handy because it will allow you to carry around your smartphone without necessarily having to take your glasses with you wherever you go.